tobiasrask/rest-services/README.md

 Actions and targeted actions
 ----------------------------
 Each endpoint can have unlimited number of actions and targeted actions.
-The difference between these two action classes is that actions are general, targeted actions are *targeted* for certain *entity id*.
+Both actions are executed by HTTP POST request.
+The difference between these two action types is that actions are general, targeted actions are *targeted* for certain *entity id*.
+- Action (POST)
+- Targeted action (POST)

 In our example these would be:
-Action: POST /api/example/[action]
+- Action: POST /api/example/subscribe
-Targeted action: POST /api/example/[id]/[action]
+- Targeted action: POST /api/example/[id]/subscribe

 Resource parameters
 -------------------